shivangish12/aws_practice/basics.md

   • Rely on EBS / instance store for disk space
   • Relies on EC2 (can be managed by AWS)
 - Lightsail-predictable & low pricing for simple application & DB stacks

+# Deployment
+## CloudFormation
+## AWS Elastic Beanstalk
+Beanstalk = Platform as a Service (PaaS)
+Managed service
+   • Instance configuration / OS is handled by Beanstalk
+   • Deployment strategy is configurable but performed by Elastic Beanstalk
+   • Capacity provisioning
+   • Load balancing & auto-scaling
+   • Application health-monitoring & responsiveness
+Just the application code is the responsibility of the developer Three architecture models:
+   • Single Instance deployment: good for dev
+   • LB + ASG: great for production or pre-production web applications
+   • ASG only: great for non-web apps in production (workers, etc..)

+## AWS CodePlay
+• We want to deploy our application automatically
+• Works with EC2 Instances
+• Works with On-Premises Servers
+• Hybrid service
+• Servers / Instances must be provisioned and configured ahead of time with the CodeDeploy Agent

+## AWS CodeCommit
+A famous public offering is GitHub, AWS’ competing product is CodeCommit
+## AWS CodeBuild
+Compiles source code, run tests, and produces packages that are ready to be deployed (by CodeDeploy for example)
+## AWS CodePipeline
+Orchestrate the different steps to have the code automatically pushed to production
+## AWS CodeArtifact
+CodeArtifact is a secure, scalable, and cost-effective artifact management for software development Works with common dependency management tools such as Maven, Gradle, npm, yarn, twine, pip, and NuGet Developers and CodeBuild can then retrieve dependencies straight from CodeArtifact
+## AWS Systems Manager (SSM)
+Helps you manage your EC2 and On-Premises systems at scale Another Hybrid AWS service

+# Global Infrastructure